cjosiris1/Projects/README.md

 # Projects
 These are several projects which I have worked on during my coding journey.

-Android Projects - Use of Kotlin and practice with mobile UI design within Android Studio.
+Android Projects - Use of Kotlin and practice with mobile UI app design within Android Studio.

 Bash - Use of Ubuntu to execute bash commands within the Oracle VM.